winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   }
 );
 ```
-Notice that we've a new environment variable called `API_URL` which points to the URL of our API endpoint.
+Notice that we added a new environment variable called `API_URL` to our frontend application which points to the URL of our API endpoint.

 2. Now, let's also instantiate a `cloud.Counter`: